kubilayeldemir/Ikv.ScreenshotWarehouse.Api/README.md

 #HOW TO RUN

+Set required env variables on your machine for docker-compose.

+For Dockerfile you need to pass variables as arguments.
+##Docker Compose

+cd .\Ikv.ScreenshotWarehouse.Api\

+docker-compose up -d

+docker-compose down

+docker-compose start|stop
-Docker command for Dockerfile V1
+##Docker commands for Dockerfile V1

 - cd .\Ikv.ScreenshotWarehouse.Api\